pdscomp/arsc_remote/README.md

     Note: You may find my ssh_config in config/.
 You may also find *ssh_config_gen.py*, a simple python script that may make generating a bunch of similar hosts easier.
+Note that, while there are a lot of files in ~/.ssh (for me, anyway) with "config" in their names (and the example config file is named ssh_config), that ssh looks for **~/.ssh/config** in particular (unless otherwise specified at the command line).

     f. *(optional)* Either copy the included *gkshell* to ~/bin or make a ln -s to wherever you want to put it.
 In addition, I included an icon and